fabiencrassat/cv-with-nuxt/README.md

 > Do the [SonarQube Installation](#sonarqube-installation-local-only) before starting any developments in order to know how it will change the metrics.

-Each time you want to know about your quality code, launch a scan with the following command in the `cv-with-nuxt` folder!
+Each time you want to know about your quality code, launch a scan with the following command in the root folder!
 And you will have your evolution ;)

 ```bash
 # Start the server if needed